LizardByte/Sunshine/README.txt

 Setup:
+	* sunshine needs access to uinput to create mouse and gamepad events:
+		* Add user to group 'input': "usermod -a -G input username
 	* assets/sunshine.conf is an example configuration file.
 Modify it as you see fit and use it by running: "sunshine path/to/sunshine.conf"
 	* assets/sunshine.service is used to start sunshine in the background:
 		* cp sunshine.service $HOME/.config/systemd/user/